ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

   ![Architecture](images/solution50-scalable-webapp-openshift/Architecture.png)
 </p>

-1. The developer pushes code to a private Git repository on {{site.data.keyword.Bluemix_notm}}.
+1. The developer pushes web application code to a private Git repository on {{site.data.keyword.Bluemix_notm}}.
 2. A Docker container image is build from the code.
 3. The image is pushed to a namespace in {{site.data.keyword.registrylong_notm}}.
 4. The application is deployed to an {{site.data.keyword.openshiftshort}} cluster by pulling the image.